 When cooled to a specific temperature and with particular concentrations of barium, LBCO is known to conduct electricity without resistance, but at the present, there is proof that a superconducting state truly occurs above this temperature too.
 It just required using the correct tool — in this case, high-intensity pulses of infrared light — to be able to detect it.

 The team’s discovery provides additional understanding into the decades-long mystery of superconductivity in LBCO and similar compounds possessing copper and oxygen layers sandwiched between other elements.
 These “cuprates” become superconducting at comparatively higher temperatures than traditional superconductors, which must be frozen to near absolute zero (-459 °F) before their electrons can pass through them at 100 percent efficiency.
 Comprehending why cuprates act the way they do could help researchers design better high-temperature superconductors, eliminating the cost of costly cooling systems and enhancing the efficiency of power generation, transmission, and distribution.
 Visualize computers that never heat up and power grids that do not lose energy on any account.
-Their findings have been published in the February 2
+Their findings have been published in the February 2nd issue of Science.

 “The ultimate goal is to achieve superconductivity at room temperature,” said John Tranquada, a physicist and leader of the Neutron Scatter Group in the Condensed Matter Physics and Materials Science Department at the U.S. Department of Energy’s (DOE) Brookhaven National Laboratory, where he has been studying cuprates since the 1980s.